Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles: Acoustic Force on a Small Spheroid Particle

 \subsection{General equations}

-We now analyse acoustic forces acting on the simplest example of anisotropic particle: a spheroid (rotational ellipsoid) with two independent semi-axes $a>b=c$, Fig.~\ref{fig:kerker}(b).
+We now analyze acoustic forces acting on the simplest example of anisotropic particle: a spheroid (rotational ellipsoid) with two independent semi-axes $b>a=c$, Fig.~\ref{fig:kerker}(b).
+The case of a rigid spheroid was previously treated using spheroidal wave expansion \cite{Leao-Neto2020Apr,Lima_2020} and is equivalent to our approach.
 The material parameters of the particles are the density $\rho_\text{p}$, compressibility $\beta_\text{p}$, and the speed of sound $c_{\text{p}} = 1/\sqrt{\rho_\text{p} \beta_\text{p}}$, whereas the corresponding parameters of the surrounding medium are $\rho$, $\beta$, $c = 1/\sqrt{\rho \beta}$.
 We assume the incident field to be an $x$-propagating plane wave:

 Here $p_0$ and $v_0 = p_0 \sqrt{{\beta}/{\rho}}$ are the pressure and velocity field amplitudes, whereas the overbar denotes the unit vector of the corresponding axis.

 For any small anisotropic particle, one can express the monopole and dipole moments via the incident-wave fields as~\cite{PRL,Quan2018Jun}